Associate Discount Program

 - Complying with the requirements of accreditation and regulatory agencies

-Rules and Regulations/Causes for Dismissal
+Rules and Regulations/Operational Policies/Causes for Dismissal

 Interns in the School of Medical Laboratory Science are required to comply with all Ascension Southeast Michigan Human Resources policies as well as the School of Medical Laboratory Science Policies and Intern Handbook.
 Access to all policies as well as an Intern Handbook is provided upon admission to the program.
 Prospective and enrolled students may obtain a copy of the Intern Handbook by written request of the Program Director.

 Causes for dismissal from the School of Medical Laboratory Science include: